County of Santa Barbara

 Environmental Quality Act (CEQA) per CEQA Guidelines Section 15378(b)(4) since the

-specific project which may result in potentially significant physical impact on the environment.
+any specific project which may result in potentially significant physical impact on the

 A-12)